skellat/mkdocs-cms/docs/index.md

 ### To Reach Us

-For more information as well as price quotes, please contact us <a href="skype:stephen.michael.kellat?chat">via Skype</a>.
-Our rather secondary presence on Facebook that can be found at <https://www.facebook.com/erielooking/>.
+For more information as well as price quotes, please contact us <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
+We are presently *not* hosting our own e-mail due to strategic reconsideration of our server spending as well as changes in the market at this time.
+Our rather secondary presence on Facebook can be found at <https://www.facebook.com/erielooking/>.